 Which? members can find out more about the specific costs of renovating in our full guides on home improvements.

-To access thousands of product reviews and our comprehensive online advice content, take out a £1 trial to Which?
+To access thousands of product reviews and our comprehensive online advice content, take a subscription to Which?
 Magazine.

 How to finance home improvements